SumirSeth/knowledge-base/books/introductory-methods-of-numerical-analysis-s.s-sastry.md

 A new function has to be formed which is very close to the original function, both these functions have to agree on the tabulated values.

 **<u>Weierstrass Theorem</u>** is stated as : if f(x) is continuous in x<sub>0</sub> <= x <= x<sub>n</sub> then given any $\epsilon >0$, there exists a polynomial P(x) such that $|f(x) - P(x)| < \epsilon$ for all x in (x<sub>0</sub>, x<sub>n</sub>).

+Questions that are out of the scope of the book but are important include :

+1. How should the closeness of the approximation be measured?

+2. What is the criterion to decide the best polynomial approximation to the function?

+# TODO : Start from 3.2 Pg - 74 (edit when start)